Sue Ann Van Dermyden

 Sue Ann also serves as an expert witness in employment matters, regularly conducts training seminars on employment matters and Title IX and workplace investigations, and provides employment-related advice and counsel.

-Sue Ann has been listed in Northern California Super Lawyers every year since 2010, and from 2015 to 2019 she was recognized by Sacramento Business Journal’s Best of the Bar and Sacramento Magazine’s list of Top Lawyers.
-In 2015, Sue Ann was elected as a Fellow to the College of Labor and Employment Lawyers – the highest recognition by one’s colleagues of sustained outstanding performance in the profession, exemplifying integrity, dedication and excellence.
+Since 2015, Sue Ann has been elected as a Fellow to the College of Labor & Employment Lawyers—the highest recognition by one’s colleagues of sustained outstanding performance in the profession, exemplifying integrity, dedication and excellence.

 CA State Bar No. 166158